 Form I-9 Employee ID Verification Agent

-Any request, information or payment received from employee, shall be deemed as received from the employer, with the new employee acting as an agent, on behalf of employer.
+Any request, information or payment received from the employee, shall be deemed as received from the employer, with the new employee acting as an agent, on behalf of the employer.
 Payment received shall be evidence of employer and employee review and acceptance of services rendered.
 (See Form I-9, and Form I-9 Instructions, revised 2016-11)